loader image

 • Component 1: Enhancement of Ports infrastructure:

-This $25–42 million component addresses Port Fomboni’s limitations, including its shallow 2.4-meter draft and 80-meter quay, which restrict annual cargo capacity and deter larger vessels, leading to reduced inter-island transport demand and informal operations.
-It also includes constructing a breakwater at Port Boingoma to enhance climate resilience and protect against northern waves.
+With an estimated budget between $25–42 million,7 this component focusses on modernizing critical port facilities.
+At the core is the rehabilitation of Port Fomboni, whose current 2.4-meter draft and 80-meter quay restrict annual cargo capacity8 and deter larger vessels,9 leading to reduced inter-island transport demand and pushing operators towards informal routes.10 The component also includes constructing a breakwater at Port Boingoma to enhance climate resilience and mitigate the impact of northern waves.11

 • Component 2: Improvement of Secondary Ports:

-This $2 million component aims to enhance connectivity across the three islands by upgrading key kwassa-kwassa landing sites: Chindini and Ouropveni in Grande Comore, Hoani and Itsamia in Moheli, and Bimbini in Anjouan.
-Improvements include sheltering, landing slopes, waste disposal, navigation aids, and accessibility features like ramps and signage.
-The project also addresses safety concerns for women by improving lighting and creating open, visible spaces.
+This $2 million component aims to enhance connectivity across the three islands by upgrading12 key kwassa-kwassa landing sites: Chindini and Ouropveni in Grande Comore, Hoani and Itsamia in Moheli, and Bimbini in Anjouan.13 Improvements include the addition of sheltered areas, better landing slopes, waste management systems, navigation aids,14 and accessibility features like ramps and signage.15 The project also addresses safety concerns for women by improving lighting and creating open, visible spaces.16

 • Component 3: Vessel Renewal and Maritime Safety Program:

-This $2 million component aims to enhance maritime safety and efficiency by replacing old kwassa-kwassa vessels with safer, eco-friendly boats, formalizing transport services, and improving regulatory capacity.
-It offers partial subsidies to help operators renew fleets, reducing emissions and increasing vessel capacity.
-The program also includes a contingency mechanism for reallocating funds during emergencies under World Bank guidelines.
+This $2 million17 component aims to enhance maritime safety and efficiency18 by replacing old kwassa-kwassa vessels with safer, eco-friendly boats, formalizing transport services, and improving regulatory capacity.19 It offers partial subsidies to help operators renew fleets, reducing emissions and increasing vessel capacity.20 The program also includes a contingency mechanism for reallocating funds during emergencies under World Bank guidelines.21

-The project will benefit local communities by providing safer, more reliable transport and better access to goods and services.
-Businesses will gain improved connectivity to expand markets and trade.
-Tourists will enjoy safer, more efficient travel, boosting the tourism sector.
-Vulnerable groups, including women and individuals with disabilities, will benefit from inclusive infrastructure upgrades.
+The project is expected to benefit local communities by providing safer, more reliable transport and better access to goods and services.24 Businesses will gain improved connectivity to expand markets and trade.25 Tourists will enjoy safer, more efficient travel, boosting the tourism sector.26 Vulnerable groups, including women and individuals with disabilities, will benefit from inclusive infrastructure upgrades.27

-The 40-million-dollar project, financed by the International Development Association (IDA) and the French Agency for Development, is implemented by the Ministry of Maritime and Air Transport in collaboration with the Société Comorienne des Ports.
-It was disclosed on June 28, 2020, approved on May 20, 2022, and is expected to be completed by June 30, 2028.
+The 40-million-dollar project, financed by the International Development Association (IDA) and the French Agency for Development,28 is being implemented by the Ministry of Maritime and Air Transport in collaboration with the Société Comorienne des Ports.29 It was disclosed on June 28, 2020, approved on May 20, 2022,30 and is expected to be completed by June 30, 2028.31